Posted on Sunday, June 1st, 2025 at 9:00 am

 Residual Functional Capacity (RFC) Forms

-A Residual Functional Capacity (RFC) form for chronic fatigue syndrome can be a powerful tool.
+A Residual Functional Capacity (RFC) form for chronic fatigue syndrome can be powerful.
 This form outlines how your condition impacts your ability to sit, stand, focus, and perform job duties.

 Cognitive Dysfunction Documentation

-Cognitive problems—often called “brain fog”—are a major part of CFS.
+Cognitive problems—often called “brain fog”—constitute a significant part of CFS.
 These can include:

 If available and possible, you can include neuropsychological testing results to document these specific impairments.
 Cognitive dysfunction in a CFS claim is often overlooked—but it’s critical for proving disability.